cfw-guide/ios.cfw.guide/_pages/en_US/updating/updating-to-14-3.md

 1. Follow any prompts and confirmations that appear
 1. Once your device is erased, restore the device backup you made earlier

+## Troubleshooting

+If you're having issues with updating, follow the advice below.
+If it worked, continue on to [installing Taurine](installing-taurine).

+### "iOS is up to date"

+1. Remove any beta profiles installed
+1. Install the OTADisabler tweak and then uninstall it
+1. Restart your device
+  - You can also use ldrestart or a userspace reboot

+### "Unable to check for updates"

+1. Restore rootFS through your jailbreak
+1. Install and open the [unc0ver](installing-unc0ver) application
+1. Turn off "Disable updates"
+1. Re-jailbreak using unc0ver

+### It just freezes

+Re-enable the OTA daemon using the iCleaner tweak

 Continue to [Installing Taurine](installing-taurine) {: .notice--info}